notwindstone/MALToAnything/README.md

 # MALToAnything
-Search by MyAnimeList ID in Anilibria, SovetRomantica and possibly other providers using this SQLite database
+Search by MyAnimeList ID in Anilibria, SovetRomantica and possibly other providers

+Shikimori ID is the same as MAL ID.